fito-peepteam/Kindle/README.md

 **Disclaimer: This project is based on Brian Voong's Tutorial.**

 **This code may differ from his tutorial.**
 I dive deeper on some features I found interesting.
-So, if you're following his course and you intend to use this repo expecting similar results: I would suggest you otherwise.
+For this reason, if you're following Brian's course, and you intend to use this repo expecting similar results: I would suggest you otherwise.
+After all, the best way to learn is to do it yourself!

 Brian has plenty of great tutorials on his website https://www.letsbuildthatapp.com